Foundations | Client Journals

 N.B.
 The 'Incomplete Client Journal Actions' Dashboard Portal must be configured for your organisation in order for these notifications to appear.

-The Client Journals article linked below, steps through all of this information in more detail.
+The Client Journals and Journal Search article linked below, steps through all of this information in more detail.

 Where can Client Journals be accessed?